MdNihal005/KnightsTour/README.md

 # KnightsTour

-This Repository contains a HTML file ,CSS and JS file
+This Repository contains a HTML ,CSS and JS file
 --------------------------------- HTML ------------------------------------------

 It contains some divs and paragraph tags which are created to handle stats for the game